Awards & Accomplishments

 Sociedad Latina’s STEAM Team was one of six nonprofit partners selected for the BoSTEM Expanded Learning Project, a five-year campaign to give all middle school students access to high-quality STEM experiences.

-Our Academy for Latinos Achieving Success program was selected for The Boston Foundation's five-year Coaching for Completion Initiative, which seeks to raise college enrollment and graduation rates among BPS graduates.
+Our Academy for Latinos Achieving Success (ALAS) program was selected for The Boston Foundation's five-year Coaching for Completion Initiative, which seeks to raise college enrollment and graduation rates among BPS graduates.

 Sociedad Latina’s Education pathways was named one of 230 Bright Spots in Hispanic Education by the White House Initiative on Educational Excellence for Hispanics.